pelidan/oh-my-opencode-slim/README.md

 - **Zero Overhead**: Works with OpenCode's built-in `task` tool AND our `background_task` tool

 #### Quick Setup

-> ⚠️ **Temporary workaround:** Start OpenCode with `--port 4096` to enable tmux integration.
-This is required until the upstream issue is resolved.

 1. **Enable tmux integration** in `oh-my-opencode-slim.json` (see [Plugin Config](#plugin-config-oh-my-opencode-slimjson)).
 2. **Run OpenCode inside tmux with port 4096**: